 The purpose of this program is to prepare students for initial employment as a certified law enforcement officer in the state of Florida.
 To successfully complete this basic recruit training program, recruits must achieve a passing score on each of the written end-of-course examinations.
 Recruits must also demonstrate proficiency in the DUI Traffic Stops course and in the high liability courses (vehicle operations, first aid, firearms, and defensive tactics) and participate in the Criminal Justice Standards & Training Commission (CJSTC) Physical Fitness Program.
 See Rules 11B-35.001 and 11B-35.0024, FAC.
 (IN028.1.)

-The following table illustrates the program structure.
 For more information, visit the Southwest Florida Public Service Academy’s web site.

 770 hours plus 20 hours Written Exams & Review

 The Southwest Florida Public Service Academy is certified by the Florida Department of Law Enforcement’s Criminal Justice Standards & Training Commission and the Florida Department of Financial Services’ Bureau of Fire Standards and Training Commission to train cadets to become Florida State Certified Police Officers, Correctional Officers, Probation & Parole Officers, and Firefighters.